nancyletranx3/Amazon-Product-Reviews/index.md

 ![image](https://user-images.githubusercontent.com/62524529/126504350-310cfd27-ad77-4b77-b695-c402021c4e41.png)

 - GridSearchCV is a function that loops through predefined parameters and fit the model to the training set.
 Can select best parameters
-- Count Vectorizer builds a dictionary of features and transforms documents to feature vectors
+- Count Vectorizer transforms the text into a vector on the basis of the frequency, or count, of each word that occurs in the entire text
 - Has a higher recall score for positive but lower for neutral and negative which is not what we want

 **Using a combination of TFIDF vectorizer, Linear SVC, and SMOTE**